majirajib4747/Crowdfunding_ETL/README.md

-- Main file:-  ETL_Mini_Project_Starter_Code_RMaji.ipynb contains all the code to clean up the Excel files and import into CSV ( Which been used for database creation).
+- Main file:-  ETL_Project_2_Team_3.ipynb contains all the code to clean up the Excel files and import into CSV ( Which been used for database creation).

 - Explanation:- Initially we extracted all the data from crowdfunding.xlsx Then, created a category and subcategory DataFrame that has the following columns: